carloscamposalcocer/FollowMe/README.md

 It is intended to track an object and follow it.

 ## Installation
-Copy the folder FollowMe into you directory "Documents"
+Copy the folder FollowMe into your directory "Documents"

 ## Usage